How To Quickly Clean & Organize Your Closet in 5 Easy Steps

 Keeping it Clean – I have found the best way from having to do this again soon is to set aside one hour per month just for maintaining your newly cleaned closet.
 I find that if you don’t allocate some time to keeping your closet organized you will be right back to where you started in no time.
 You can also use the “take one, leave one” method where if you buy a new piece of clothing, you have to donate a similar item right away.

 I hope these steps will help you get, and stay organized and help keep your wardrobe up-to-date and dirt-free.
-If you are looking for custom systems in Los Angeles please contact us.
+If you are looking for custom systems in Palm Springs please contact us.